 - Globally: make a transformative impact on business and society

-The program is fully-accredited and offered by the Center for Values-Driven Leadership (CVDL) in the College of Business at Benedictine University.
+The program is fully-accredited and offered by the Center for Values-Driven Leadership (CVDL) in the Chicago-area, through the Goodwin College of Business at Benedictine University.

 Find detailed descriptions of each course below.